ashwin417/ashwin417/README.md

 ### Hi there 👋

 ### This is R Ashwin!
-- 🌱 I’m currently pursueing BTech Computer Science Engineering At CEC.
+- 🌱 I’m currently pursuing BTech Computer Science Engineering At CEC.
 - 🌱 A Pentester and A Programmer